EqualExperts/ee-tech-interviews-uk/docs/shopping-cart-simplified.md

 Please make sure you read this document in its entirety.

 ## Overview
-Please write code delivering the requirements of the steps that follow.
+Please write code delivering the acceptance criterias that follow.
 The requirements don't mention a command line, web or any other type of application, and we are not looking for one.
 Do write code that you would be happy delivering to a paying client, keeping in mind the simplicity comments below.

 You should not find this test to be particularly difficult.
 It is designed to be a straightforward coding exercise, and it should take you no more than 90 minutes.